tzebrowski/ObdGraphs/README.md

 ## Features

 * Native support for the Alfa Romeo engines: `1.75 TBI`, `2.0 GME`, available in 4C, Giulietta, Giulia and Stelvio
+* Collecting telemetry from different vehicle components within single session, e.g: ECU, TCU
 * Native support for Android Auto
 * Supports WIFI, Bluetooth, USB ELM327 and STNxxx (STN1170,STN2120) compatible adapters
 * Recordings -  The application saves all user trips on the storage.
 At any time user can open it and check telemetry collected in the past.